Many ecommerce retailers are using a free shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

 Instead of offering free returns, you can split your return policy into product returns and product exchanges.

-By offering free exchanges and paid returns you can minimize the risk to your bottom line, while still offering customers peace of mind.
+By offering free exchanges and paid refunds, you can minimize the risk to your bottom line, while still offering customers peace of mind.

 Remember to consider peak purchasing times like Black Friday and the holiday season, as these events can cause large spikes of traffic and purchases on your website.